beatrizsaldana/diseaseBurden_shared/README.md

 #### Individuals with disease causing variants
 ##### Script Used
-individualsWithDiseaseCausingVariants.pl
+- individualsWithDiseaseCausingVariants.pl
 ##### Description
 The script outputs all variants present in both the VCF files and the HGMD, one variant per row, and next to the variant information is a list of the individuals that have the disease-causing allele of the variant (heterozygous or homozygous).

 #### SNP frequency per population
 ##### Scripts Used
-snpFrequency_general.pl
-snpFrequency_homozygous.pl
+- snpFrequency_singlePop_homozygous.pl
+- snpFrequency_joinAll.pl
 ##### Description
-The script counts the number of individuals per populaiton that have the disease-causing allele of the variant present in their genome.
+The scripts counts the number of individuals per populaiton that have the disease-causing allele of the variant present in their genome in homozygous form.
 The sum is calculated in the following way:
-- Homozygous absent: 0|0 --> +0
-- Heterozygous present: 0|1 or 1|0 --> +1
-- Homozygous present: 1|1 --> +2
+- Homozygous present: 1|1 --> +1

-The script outputs all variants present in both the VCF files and the HGMD, one variant per row, and next to the variant information is sum of the frequency of each variant per population.
+The scripts outputs all variants present in both the VCF files and the HGMD, one variant per row, and next to the variant information is sum of the frequency of each variant per population.

 ### Ontology